akien-mga/godot-old-wiki/gdscript.md

 ##  Inheritance

 A class file can inherit from a global class, another file or a subclass inside another file.
 Multiple inheritance is not allowed.
-The â€œextendsâ€ syntax is used:
+The "extends" syntax is used:

 ```python
 # extend from some class (global)